Promotion password managers with cloud synchronization. Password managers (comparative review). Protection for all passwords

 • intuitive interface;

-• quick data view function;
+• quick data viewing function;

-• automatic customized backup;
+• automatic custom backup;

-• there is a Russian version (including Russian-language localization of the official website).
+• There is a Russian version (including Russian-language localization of the official website).

 Cost: free + paid version from 695 rubles/1 license

-Download from the official website: alnichas.info/download_en.html
+Download from the official website: alnichas.info/download_ru.html

 Other programs

-Please note that although all programs from the main list can be downloaded for free, you will have to pay extra for additional functionality of most of them.
+Please note that although all programs from the main list can be downloaded for free, you will have to pay extra for the additional functionality of most of them.

 LastPass